Apples contain pectin, which can help to settle a nauseous stomach.

 Serves: enough to fill a jam jar

-If you don’t have rose geranium available, try using other herbs such a bay leaf, lemon balm, lemon verbena or thyme sprigs in the syrup.
-You could also add spices such as a cinnamon stick or a star anise.
+If you don’t have rose geranium for the blackberries, try using other herbs such a bay leaf, lemon balm, lemon verbena or thyme sprigs in the syrup.

 Save any leftover poaching syrup; it can be added to sparkling water to make a refreshing drink.